 Don’t run screaming, this isn’t as big a project as it might seem.
 All you have to do is give your mom the “certificate” or idea for Mother’s Day.
 After she gets the gift, you can then coordinate the entire family on dates, locations and wardrobes choices.
 Chances are, most of the family is either gathered or spoken to on Mother’s Day, providing an excellent opportunity to put your heads together and nail down the details of the future photo shoot.

-When you are ready to schedule the family pictures, there are just a few steps:
+When you are ready to schedule the family pictures, here’s my complete guide to a successful family photo shoot.
+There are just a few steps to consider:

 Find a photographer